Absolutely no to retiring fully: Dame Kiri

 In 2004, she formed the Kiri Te Kanawa Foundation whose mission it is to provide support and financial aid to young New Zealand singers.

-Next story in National: Sea lion protection to be improved
+Next story in New Zealand: Sea lion protection to be improved

 Copyright © 2014, Radio New Zealand